joris-gallot/jorisgallot.dev/src/content/projects/zorm/index.md

 ## Project Overview

-**Zorm** is a minimalist ORM powered by Zod that allows you to define and manipulate entities in a simple and type-safe way.
-When working with databases in TypeScript applications, ensuring type safety across your data layer can be challenging—especially when dealing with complex relationships.
+**Zorm** is a minimalist data normalization ORM powered by Zod, not an SQL ORM, it allows you to define and manipulate entities in a simple and type-safe way.
+When working with complex data structures in TypeScript applications, ensuring type safety and maintaining relationships across your data layer can be challenging.

-Zorm solves these problems with a **schema-first approach**:
+**What Zorm offers**:

 1. **Type-safe schema definition** - Define your entities using Zod schemas
 2. **Intuitive relation management** - Support for one-to-one, one-to-many, and many-to-many relationships